Outdoor notes: Winter storms possibly will hurt pheasant and quail looking seasons

 Trip planners to be had.

-“Nebraska’s various landscape offers an extensive style of looking possibilities during the state,” stated John Laux, Game and Parks’ upland habitat and get entry to software supervisor.
+“Nebraska’s various landscape offers an extensive style of looking possibilities during the state,” stated John Laux, Game and Parks’ upland habitat and entry to software supervisor.